 We often get asked how long therapy takes or how many sessions a person should expect to attend.

 Some people come in only for a consultation, and one session will suffice.
-These are usually consultations about relational issues involving someone else who is not in the room, or diagnostic consultations.
+This tends to be the case when they are seeking information about relational issues involving someone else who is not in the room, or diagnostic consultations.

 With some disorders, such as panic disorder, 2-6 sessions usually deliver significant relief.
 Again, depending on what else is going on in the person’s life.

 Trauma work tends to take longer, and it is almost impossible to predict a range.
 It depends on several factors, including: the severity of the trauma, whether there are multiple traumas, the impact it has left on a person, how early in life or how long ago it happened, and whether it is still ongoing.